 CALmatters is a Sacramento-based nonpartisan, nonprofit journalism venture committed to explaining how California's state Capitol works and why it matters.
 It works with more than 130 media partners throughout the state that have long, deep relationships with their local audiences, including Embarcadero Media (publisher of the Palo Alto Weekly, Mountain View Voice, Pleasanton Weekly and The Almanac in Menlo Park and their websites.)

 Here are the most recent stories reported by CALmatters' team of journalists:

-Get the day's top headlines from Palo Alto Online sent to your inbox.
+Get the day's top headlines from Palo Alto Online sent to your inbox in the Express newsletter.

 The 38th annual Moonlight Run and Walk is Friday evening, September 9.
 Proceeds go to the Palo Alto Weekly Holiday Fund, benefiting local nonprofits that serve families and children in Santa Clara and San Mateo Counties.
 Join us under the light of the full Harvest Moon on a 5K walk, 5K run, 10K run or half marathon.
 Complete your race in person or virtually to support local nonprofits.